-When putting together this buyer's guide of the best budget acoustic and electro-acoustic guitars, there were three key factors to consider: how does it sound, how does it look and how much does it cost?
+When we were putting this buyer's guide to the very best budget acoustic and electro-acoustic guitars you can buy, we considered three key factors: how does it sound, how does it look and, yes, how much does it cost?

-Undoubtedly one of the most congested areas of the six-string market is the affordable acoustic guitars sector, where there are literally thousands of models and manufacturers to choose from.
+The cheap acoustic guitar sector is undoubtedly one of the most congested areas of the six-string market.
+There are literally thousands of models and manufacturers to choose from.

-Whether you're looking for your first guitar, or another for your collection, there are some truly spectacular guitars on offer - acoustics that punch way above their weight and prove that affordable needn't mean cheap and nasty.
+Whether you're looking for your very first guitar, or yet another for your out-of-control collection, there are some truly spectacular gems on offer - acoustics that punch way above their weight and prove that when it comes to acoustic guitars cheap doesn't necessarily mean nasty.

 Not only do they all sound great, most - if not all - are easy on the eye, and best of all, they all retail at under $/£500.